API Protection Policies

 Threat Type/Threat Rule List

-It shows pre-defined API Protection rules categorized by Threat Types by default—for example, Session Violation.
+It shows predefined API Protection rules, categorized by Threat Types, by default, for example, Session Violation.

 Rule Information